 Tent Anchors vs. Tent Weights

-There are two basic options when it comes to securing your canopy tent; anchors or weights.
+There are two basic options when it comes to securing your canopy legs; anchors or awning weights.
 Anchors attach to the tent’s canopy and get staked into the ground, whereas weights simply hold down and secure the canopy with their weight alone and do not have to be staked into the ground.

 Types of Tent Weights